Practically and Theoretically Efficient Garbage Collection for Multiversioning: Experiments

 \section{Experiments}

 We experimentally compared throughput and memory usage of state-of-the-art MVGC schemes and our new schemes.
 We tested \RTDLGC, \RTSLGC, \bbf, \STEAMLF, and an epoch-based scheme \EBR.
 We implemented all for two different multiversion data structures and used the benchmarking suite from~\cite{WBBFRS21a}.
 Only the MVGC code varies.
-Our code is publicly available on GitHub ~\cite{mvgc-github}.
+Our code is publicly available on GitHub \footnote{https://github.com/cmuparlay/ppopp23-mvgc}.